-4.3.2 Staff receive annual appraisals and one to one meetings with their manager on a routine basis.
+4.3.2 Staff receive annual appraisals (when set by upper management) and regular meetings with their manager on a routine basis.
 In addition, regular team meetings take place during which training needs are discussed.
 A representative from the food team regularly attends the Essex Food Liaison Group Meetings.
 These meetings provide a useful forum for identifying common training needs for food enforcement officers throughout the county.
 Suitable low-cost courses are then organised to meet these needs.